 Setting Your Family’s College Savings Target

-Determining how much to save for college requires honest assessment of your situation: your children’s ages, your income during their college years, expected school types, and your tolerance for using loans.
+Determining how much to save for college requires honest assessment: your children’s ages, your income during their college years, expected school types, and your tolerance for using loans.

 A realistic approach for most Texas families targeting public in-state universities: